K-nearest neighbors algorithm: Algorithm

 The training examples are vectors in a multidimensional feature space, each with a class label.
 The training phase of the algorithm consists only of storing the feature vectors and class labels of the training samples.

 In the classification phase, k is a user-defined constant, and an unlabeled vector (a query or test point) is classified by assigning the label which is most frequent among the k training samples nearest to that query point.

 A commonly used distance metric for continuous variables is Euclidean distance.
 For discrete variables, such as for text classification, another metric can be used, such as the overlap metric (or Hamming distance).
 In the context of gene expression microarray data, for example, k-NN has been employed with correlation coefficients, such as Pearson and Spearman, as a metric.
-Often, the classification accuracy of k-NN can be improved significantly if the distance metric is learned with specialized algorithms such as Large Margin Nearest Neighbor or Neighbourhood components analysis.
+Often, the classification accuracy of k-NN can be improved significantly if the distance metric is learned with specialized algorithms such as large margin nearest neighbor or neighborhood components analysis.

 A drawback of the basic "majority voting" classification occurs when the class distribution is skewed.
 That is, examples of a more frequent class tend to dominate the prediction of the new example, because they tend to be common among the k nearest neighbors due to their large number.
 One way to overcome this problem is to weight the classification, taking into account the distance from the test point to each of its k nearest neighbors.
 The class (or value, in regression problems) of each of the k nearest points is multiplied by a weight proportional to the inverse of the distance from that point to the test point.
 Another way to overcome skew is by abstraction in data representation.
-For example, in a self-organizing map (SOM), each node is a representative (a center) of a cluster of similar points, regardless of their density in the original training data.
-K-NN can then be applied to the SOM.
+For example, in a self-organizing map (SOM), each node is a representative (a center) of a cluster of similar points, regardless of their density in the original training data. k-NN can then be applied to the SOM.